West Michigan Regional Airport

 West Michigan Regional Airport (ICAO: KBIV, FAA LID: BIV), formerly Tulip City Airport, is a public-use airport located two nautical miles (3.7 km) south of the central business district of Holland, a city in Ottawa County and Allegan County, Michigan, United States.
 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a national general aviation facility.

 The airport is owned by Holland, Zeeland, and Park Township and operated by the West Michigan Airport Authority.
 The airport relies on user fees, federal and state grants, and donations to operate.
-A provision in the city charter that prohibits tax dollars from being used for airport operations.
+A provision in the city charter prohibits tax dollars from being used for airport operations.

-Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned BIV by the FAA and no designation from the IATA (which assigned BIV to Bria Airport in Bria, Central African Republic).
+Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned BIV by the FAA but has no designation from the IATA (which assigned BIV to Bria Airport in Bria, Central African Republic).

 History

-The airport originally opened in the 1940s as a private grass strip.
-It was first known as the Tulip City Airport.
+The airport first opened in the 1940s as a private grass strip.
+It was originally known as the Tulip City Airport.

 The airport was originally owned by a private individual and then a corporation.
 In 1982, it was sold to the city of Holland so it could support public corporate traffic coming into the area.
 Residents initially opposed the sale because they didn't want tax dollars going towards the airport.
 However, since federal funds can't be relegated to private airports, the airport was bought by the city using private funds.

 A regional airport authority was authorized by area voters in November 2008.
 The West Michigan Airport Authority consists of representatives from Holland, Zeeland, and Park Township.
 In October 2011 the airport authority formally voted to change the airport's name from Tulip City Airport to West Michigan Regional Airport.

 In 2014, a new business center opened on airport property to support the local fixed-base operator and airport authority.

 The airport's terminal received an upgrade in 2016 with donations provided by local businesses and residents.
 Upgrades include an expanded aircraft ramp and a new parking lot for cars.
 A new terminal was also built, replacing a building that was first constructed in the 1950s.
 As part of the upgrade, the airport purchased adjacent farmland and relocated a ditch near the airport.

 In 2017, the airport received an Airport Sponsor of the Year award from the Michigan Department of Transportation to recognize sustained excellence in service to the aviation community through the development of numerous airport improvement and infrastructure preservation projects.
-This specific award was specifically granted to recognize the airport's efforts in building the Airport Business Center and Aircraft Apron projects.
+This award was specifically granted to recognize the airport's efforts in building the Airport Business Center and Aircraft Apron projects.

 The airport also received new funds for upgrades through the FAA's Airport Improvement Program in 2019.